fazamutash/simple-mbti-application/README.md

 docker-compose up
 ```

-The docker-compose.yml file routes port 80 on your host to the React app running on 3000 on the Docker environment, so once the system is up just go to http://localhost:3000.
+Once the system is up just go to http://localhost:3000.

 To bring it down: